 Is LED lighting good for applying makeup?

-'There is a trend now pendants either side of the mirror instead of walls lights.
+'There is a trend now that uses pendants either side of the mirror instead of wall lights.
 Always avoid a downlight straight above your head which causes shadows,' he adds.

 Even the simplest lighting scheme will demand a couple of light sources – ceiling spotlights will not be enough.
 Dedicated lighting above or to the sides of a mirror will provide bright, shadow-free light for shaving, applying make-up and flossing teeth.